Want the perfect workout program?Take Quiz

 Note: there are also even-shorter, less expensive commercial-style incline squat racks that can be ideal for home gyms with low ceilings.
 You will learn more about these further below.

-A power rack, which is also known as a power cage or squat cage, has 4 vertical posts (some have 6) that are attached to a firm base and top.
+A full rack is also known as a power rack, power cage or squat cage, has 4 vertical posts (some have 6) that are attached to a firm base and top.
 They have two j-cups to rack the barbell at vary heights and two adjustable horizontal safety catchers or supports (i.e. straps, pins, or rails) that run along the side's of the rack on the inside.

 The top of the power rack is connected by bars/beams to ensure the cage is extremely secure and stable, and it also doubles as a pull up rig.